 The king was amazed to see the intelligence and manners of this parrot.
 He realized the contrast between the tribal king’s parrot that was extremely rude and the sage’s parrot that was polite and courteous!

 Well, so the moral of the story is, ‘a good environment and training always gives better results and that a man is known by the company he keeps’.

-Here in the story, we see parrot as the important character and legacy of training the parrot to speak is seen in India since ancient period.
+Here in the story we see parrot as the important character and legacy of training the parrot to speak is seen in India since the ancient period.